jnqeras/Nature-will-find-the-way-CVRP/README.md

 8. The implementations are adaptations of the papers, they are the adaptations.
 9. The implementation uses a representation of the graphs by nodes and demands (of each node).
 The edges are implicit, because the graphs are complete graphs.
 10. The heuristic K-MEANS has a temporal complexity of O(n\*K + n^3).
 K is calculated as the total sum of the capacities of the clients divided by the load capacity of the vehicles.
 If the load capacity of the vehicles is bounded -and it's reasonable to think that they are bounded for real life problems-, so K turns O(n), and the time complexity of the heuristic becomes O(n^3).

-### Next, a brief explanation of the heuristics and metaheuristics used on this project:

-### Greedy Heuristic (Heurística golosa -nearest neighbor-).
-1. Begins at the depot and goes to the closest node (let's call it node *a*).
-Set the node *a* as "visited".
-2. Choose the closest new node to *a*, let's call it node *p*.
-A node is new if it isn't set to visited (it has never been visited before).
-3. As long as the sum of the demand of *p* and the demand of the visited nodes isn't bigger than the load capacity of the truck, move to *p* and set it as "visited".
-4.If the capacity is exceeded, don't move to *p* and return to the depot.
-5. If all the nodes have been visited, return to the depot.
-6. If there are nodes that haven't been visited, a empty truck (with its full load capacity), begins from the depot and repeats the process from step 2.

-### Simulated annealing.
-- Explanation in section 3 of Osman's paper [[1]](#1).

-- Osman proposes  a non-monotonous cooling function [[1]](#1).
-- This paper explains simulated annealing in a broader way: [[2]](#2)
-- Cooling schedule's parameters:
-	- *Ts* = Initial temperature.
-	- *Tf* = Final temperature.
-	- *Tr* = Rule for temperature reset.
-	- *Alpha* & *Gamma* = empirical values.
-The paper proposes to initialize them in a specific way.
-	- *R* = Stopping criterion.
-The paper proposes R to be the amount of temperature resets made since the last best solution was found.
-	- *Sb* = Best solution found so far.
-	- *k* = Indicates the how many times the temperature was reduced or indicates the current iteration of the algorithm.
-	- *n* = Number of clients (nodes).
-	- *Tk* = current temperature.

-### Cluster first, route second (alternative solution).
-1. Cluster the nodes using K-Means (each time it returns different yet similar results because it's randomized).
-	1. Approximate K  as the total sum of demands divided by the load capacity of the truck.
-	2. Initialize K points (called "means") randomly located on the graph space.
-The range of the points to be clustered must be respected.
-	3. Repeat the following two steps a fixed number of iterations:
-		1. Calculate, for each node to be clustered, which is the nearest "mean".
-		2. Update the positions of the "means" as the average of the positions of the points that where closer to them (closer to the "means").
-	4. This will generate K clusters.
-Each point will belong to the cluster of the "mean" that is the closest.
-2. The demand of a cluster is the sum of the demand of its nodes.
-If any given cluster has more demand than the load capacity of the truck, then divide the cluster using a greedy algorithm.
-3. For each cluster, solve the problems of TSP using the nearest insertion heuristic.
-Now d(k,j) will be the distance between two cities k and j.
-	1. Begin with a route between two clients.
-Choose one client randomly and then the closest to it.
-	2. Repeat the following process as long as the route doesn't connect all the clients:
-		1. Pick a pair of clients (k,j) such as:
-			- The client k doesn't belong to the road, but j does.
-			- Minimize d(k,j) between every pair.
-		2. Find the (i,j) edge in the road such that minimizes (d(k,i) + d(k,j) - d(i,j)).
-		3. Remove (i, j) from the road.
-Add (k,i) y (k,j).

 ### Experimentation ideas.
 1. Make a Qualitative control, depicting the generated roads for multiple instances in easy to visualize plots.
 Use this test to evaluate the feasibility of the generated solutions.
 Implemented on the Jupyter Notebook.